AidanRocke/AutoDiff/README.md

 # AutoDiff
 Automatic Differentiation via Contour Integration

 ## Motivation:

 There has previously been some back-and-forth among scientists about whether biological networks such as brains might compute derivatives.
+I have previously made my position on this issue clear: https://twitter.com/bayesianbrain/status/1202650626653597698

 The standard counter-argument is that backpropagation isn't biologically plausible but partial derivatives are very useful for closed-loop control so we are faced with a fundamental question we can't ignore.
 How might large branching structures in the brain and other biological systems compute derivatives?

 After some reflection I realised that an important result in complex analysis due to Cauchy, the Cauchy Integral Formula, may be used to compute derivatives with a simple forward propagation of signals using a monte-carlo method.
+Incidentally, Cauchy also discovered the gradient descent algorithm.

 **Minimal implementation in the Julia language:**